-Identification of director or representative Other remunerated activities Mr GABRIELLOPEZESCOBAR Advisor of the Audit Committee of Corporación Químico- Farmacéutica Esteve, S.A.
-He has provided business consultancy services for which he has received remuneration.
+Identification of director or representative Other remunerated activities IMIT (JABRIEL LOPEZ ESCOBAR Advisor of the Audit Committee of Corporación Químico- Farmacéutica Esteve, S.A.
+IN/IT ICORCAE VALENTINI CONSTANS FERNANDEZ He has provided business consultancy services for which he has received remuneration.
 Mr BRIAN MC DONALD He has provided consultancy services as an expert in the sector in relation to the acquisition of companies for which he has received remuneration.

 Mr Bernat Garrigós Castro receives remuneration for his posts as CEO of Aniol, S.L. and as CEO of Piumoc Inversions, S.L.U.

 Mr Oscar Serra Duffo receives remuneration for his post as executive chairman of Boyser, S.L.

 Mr Bernardo Corbera Serra receives remuneration for his post as sole director of Beran Cartera, S.L.

 Mr Gabriel Lopez Escobar receives remuneration for his posts as member and chairman of the audit committee of the companies Bansabadell Pensiones, E.G.F.P., S.A., Bansabadell Seguros Generales, S.A. de Seguros y Reaseguros, Bansabadell Vida, S.A. de Seguros y Reaseguros.
-Ms Esther Berrozpe Galindo receives remuneration for his post as CEO in Ontex Group.

 Mr Jose Manuel Vargas Gomez receives remuneration for his post as Executive Chairman and CEO in MaxamCorp Holding, S.L.

 Ms Barbara Borra receives remuneration for her post as President and CEO of Franke Home Solutions.

 Mr Jorge Valentín Constans Fernández receives remuneration for his post as director of Puig, S.L.

-Mr Michael Steven Langman receives remuneration for his post as CEO of Rhône Capital LLC.
+Mr Michael Steven Langman receives remuneration for his post as managing director of Rhône Group LLC.

+Mr Brian McDonald receives remuneration for his post as director of KPI Integrated Solutions and of Pueblo Mechanical.

+No

-C.1.12 State and, if applicable, explain whether the company has established rules on the maximum number of boards on which directors may serve, identifying, where appropriate, where this is regulated:
+C.1.12 State and, if applicable, explain whether the company has established rules on the maximum number of box ards on which directors may serve, identifying, where appropriate, where this is regulated: [] Yes